Akshayp0105/peblo/README.md

 # Peblo Notes

-> AI-powered, elegant note-taking workspace.
+> AI-powered engine , elegant note-taking workspace.

 Peblo Notes is a sophisticated, full-stack application designed to elevate your note-taking experience.
 It seamlessly blends a premium, distraction-free aesthetic with powerful AI capabilities, allowing you to not just write, but to understand, organize, and share your thoughts effortlessly.